hwawshy/simple-mvc/README.md

 # Simple MVC

-This is a simple PHP MVC framework created as a learning excercise.
+A simple PHP MVC framework created as a learning excercise.

 This is still a work in progress.
-Use at your own risk.
+Do not use in production.

-The framework was heavily inspired by: https://github.com/daveh/php-mvc
+The framework was heavily inspired by https://github.com/daveh/php-mvc